anytizer/ocunit/README.md

 * Under Windows: `.\run8.0.bat`
 * Or, under Linux: `./run8.0.sh`

-For advanced uses, to run specific tests, an example would be: `php phpunit-9.5.8.phar cases/general`, which runs faster than running all the test cases.
+For some advanced uses, to run specific tests, an example would be: `php phpunit-9.5.8.phar cases/general`, which runs faster than running all the test cases.
 Other examples are one of:

     phpunit phpunit-9.5.8.phar cases/admin